 Microsoft Outlook has been a wonderful email manager platform all over the globe offering its services to users and making their communications easier.
-One of the best parts of using MS Outlook is that it allows connections to be made with different email accounts and use their incoming and outgoing web servers like IMAP, POP, SMTP, etc. Therefore setting up a connection to an Exchange account using Outlook becomes very easy.
+One of the best parts of using MS Outlook is that it allows connections to be made with different email accounts and use their incoming and outgoing web servers like IMAP, POP, SMTP, etc. Therefore set up IMAP to Exchange connection using Outlook becomes very easy.
 The modern versions of Outlook can do it with Exchange on-premises and Exchange Online.
 The user can put an email and password for connection as the connecting method is the same for each of the servers.

-In this blog, we will discuss the manual method to establish a connection between IMAP and Exchange accounts.
+In this blog, we will discuss the manual method to set up IMAP to Exchange account connection.
 With that, we will also be able to see information on the correct port number, outgoing mail server, incoming server of mail, and encryption connection.

-How to set up an IMAP to Exchange account connection using Outlook?
+How to set up IMAP to Exchange connection using Outlook?

 To set up this connection there are some pre-required notions that need to be fulfilled.
 The user should have their Exchange account’s email and password with them while performing the manual method.
 Also, you must be able to verify the connection of the IMAP client in the Exchange.
-Now that you have done the two required steps we can proceed with establishing a connection of IMAP to the Exchange account.
+Now that you have done the two required steps we can proceed with establishing an IMAP to Exchange connection.
 Please follow the steps as explained below:

 - Launch the Outlook application on your system.
 Go to File > Account Settings and again Account Settings from the drop-down.